History of Darwin: Bombing of Darwin

-Darwin was granted city status on Australia Day (26 January) 1959.
+In 1959, Darwin was granted city status on Australia Day (26 January).

 Cyclone Tracy

-On 25 December 1974, Darwin was struck by Cyclone Tracy, which killed 71 people and destroyed over 70% of the town's buildings, including many old stone buildings such as the Palmerston Town Hall, the Old Police Station, the Court House and Cell Block all on The Esplanade which runs along Lameroo Beach which could not withstand the lateral forces generated by the strong winds.
+On 25 December 1974, Darwin was struck by Cyclone Tracy.
+It killed 71 people and destroyed over 70% of Darwin's buildings, including many old stone buildings such as the Palmerston Town Hall, the Old Police Station, the Court House and Cell Block.
+Buildings along the Esplanade, which runs along Lameroo Beach, could not withstand the lateral forces generated by the strong winds.

 It was Australia's worst natural disaster.
-The anemometer at Darwin Airport recorded winds of 217 km/h at 3:00 am before it stopped working; winds of up to 250 km/h were estimated to have hit the city.
+The anemometer at Darwin Airport recorded winds of 217 km/h at 3:00 am before it stopped working.
+Winds of up to 250 km/h were estimated to have hit the city.
 The total damage cost $1 billion.
 Sixteen people were lost at sea, their bodies never recovered.
 The historic schooner Booya sunk due to the cyclone.

 After the disaster, an airlift evacuated 30,000 people, which was the biggest airlift in Australia's history.
-The population was evacuated by air and ground transportation; due to communications difficulties with Darwin airport landing was limited to one plane every ninety minutes.
-At major airports teams of Salvation Army and Red Cross workers met refugees, with the Red Cross taking responsibility for keeping track of the names and temporary addresses of the refugees.
-Evacuations were prioritised according to need; women, children, the elderly and sick were evacuated first.
+The population was evacuated by air and ground transportation.
+Due to communications difficulties with Darwin airport, landing was limited to one plane every ninety minutes.
+At major airports, teams of Salvation Army and Red Cross workers met refugees, with the Red Cross taking responsibility for keeping track of the names and temporary addresses of the refugees.

+Evacuations were prioritised according to need.
+Women, children, the elderly and sick were evacuated first.
 There were reports of men dressing up as women to escape with the early evacuations.

-By 31 December only 10,900 people (mostly men who were required to help clean up the city) remained in Darwin.
-The city enacted a permit system.
+By 31 December only 10,900 people remained in Darwin, mostly men who were required to help clean up the city.
+Darwin enacted a permit system.
 Permits were only issued to those who were involved in either the relief or reconstruction efforts, and were used to prevent the early return of those who were evacuated.

 Post 1970s

-The city was subsequently rebuilt with newer materials and techniques during the late 1970s by the Darwin Reconstruction Commission.
-A satellite city of Palmerston was built 20 km south of Darwin in the early 1980s.
+In the late 1970s, Darwin was rebuilt with newer materials and techniques by the Darwin Reconstruction Commission.
+In the early 1980s, a satellite city of Palmerston was built 20 km south of Darwin.

-As a result of air raids and cyclones, Darwin has few historic buildings although some of the stronger stone structures survived and have been restored.
+As a result of air raids and cyclones, Darwin has few historic buildings, although some of the stronger stone structures survived and have been restored.
 Since Cyclone Tracy all buildings are constructed to a strict cyclone code.
-Steel is a popular building material and led to a distinctive modern style associated with Darwin known as Troppo.
-Southeast Asian influences are also apparent in some of the architecture.
-A growing population and relatively scarce land has seen a boom in high rise apartment style housing in recent years especially around the central business district and coastal fringes.
+Steel is a popular building material and led to a distinctive modern style associated with Darwin, known as Troppo.
+Southeast Asian influences are also present in some of the architecture.
+A growing population and relatively scarce land has seen a boom in high rise apartment style housing in recent years, especially around the central business district and coastal fringes.